Skip to main content

 Required claims:

-Requesting ID Token
+Requesting an ID Token

 Scope